eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 chmod +x mqtt_connector_setup.sh
 ./mqtt_connector_setup.sh --resource-group <RESOURCE_GROUP_NAME> --subscription-id <SUBSCRIPTION_ID> --digital-twins-name <DIGITAL_TWINS_RESOURCE_NAME> --cert-thumbprint <THUMBPRINT_OF_CERT_IN_DER_FORMAT>
 ```

-### Troubleshooting

-If you experience permission or deployment errors, try running the script again as sometimes it takes a while for some dependencies to be fully deployed.
-If you use the same name/identifier for the script prompts, the script will not create additional copies of Azure resources.

-Additionally, you may follow the section below to manually deploy the respective Azure resource that's failing to deploy by the script.

 ## Manual Deployment of Azure Key Vault, Event Grid, and Azure Function App